 And lastly, Natural is perfect for unfinished pressure-treated wood, giving the wood a warm, natural pine color.

-- Water-Based Semi-Transparent Wood Stain – This water-based deck stain allows the wood grain to show through with a beautiful semi-transparent,…
+- WATER-BASED SEMI-TRANSPARENT WOOD STAIN – This environmentally friendly, water based deck stain allows the wood grain to show through with a…

-- Durable Quality That Lasts – DEFY Extreme wood stains are made with the highest quality resins available that have better resistance to fading and…
+- EXTREMELY DURABLE, QUALITY THAT LASTS – DEFY Extreme wood stains are made with the highest quality resins available that have better resistance to…

 Defy’s Extreme deck stain is a solid color stain that offers lasting protection for your pressure-treated wood deck.
 It contains zinc nano-particles that reflect UV rays, keeping your deck cooler and preventing fading.